tusktenon/full-stack-open/part0/6_new_note_spa_diagram.md

-# Exercise 0.6: New new in single page app diagram
+# Exercise 0.6: New note in single page app diagram

 ```mermaid
 sequenceDiagram